-There is a Resource Fee of $420 per child per year ($140 billed in the first three terms).
-This fee covers all excursions (excluding Year 2 Swimming Program and Year 6 Camp), photocopying, stationery items, as well as specialist materials needed for particular KLAs.
+There is a Resource Fee of $300 per child per year and an Incursions/Excursion Fee of $150.
+The Incursions/Excursion Fee covers all excursions (excluding Year 2 Swimming Program, Year 5 Camp and Year 6 Canberra Excursion) and the Resource Fee covers all photocopying, stationery items, as well as specialist materials needed for particular KLAs.

 The DFSBL rate is determined by the Diocesan Offices.

 If you have an older child at a Catholic primary or high school in the Diocese, he or she will be billed by their school.

 The levies collected are used for building projects in all schools within the Diocese according to maintenance needs and building priorities developed by the DFSBL committee.